Stability conditions, cluster varieties, and Riemann-Hilbert problems from surfaces: Relating the moduli spaces

 \begin{proposition} Assume that if $g(\mathbb{S})=0$ then $|\mathbb{M}|\geq3$.
 Then the set $\mathscr{Q}(\mathbb{S},\mathbb{M})$ of marked quadratic differentials has the structure of a complex manifold of dimension $n$ given by~\eqref{eqn:dimension}. \end{proposition}

 \begin{proof} Assume first that if $g=0$ then $d\geq3$.
-Let $B=\mathcal{M}(g,d)$ denote the moduli space of Riemann surfaces of genus $g$ with $d$ marked points.
-Under our assumptions, it can be viewed as a complex orbifold.
+Let $B=\mathcal{T}(g,d)$ denote the Teichm\"uller space parametrizing marked Riemann surfaces of genus $g$ with $d$ marked points.
 There is a universal curve $\pi:X\rightarrow B$ with $d$ disjoint sections $p_1,\dots,p_d$.
-Thus, we can apply the above construction to get a space $Q(X/B;D)$ parametrizing meromorphic quadratic differentials; it follows from the Riemann-Roch theorem that this space has dimension~$n$.
+Thus, we can apply the above construction to get a manifold $Q(X/B;D)$ parametrizing meromorphic quadratic differentials; it follows from the Riemann-Roch theorem that this space has dimension~$n$.

-By Lemma~\ref{lem:coveropenset}, we can pass to a covering space of an open subset, and this covering space parametrizes quadratic differentials together with a marking.
-This covering space is a complex manifold.
-Indeed, although a point $b\in B$ may have automorphisms, none of these fix the markings of the differentials on $X(b)$.
+By Lemma~\ref{lem:coveropenset}, we can pass to a covering space of an open subset, and this covering space parametrizes quadratic differentials together with a marking by $(\mathbb{S},\mathbb{M})$.
+Then $\mathscr{Q}(\mathbb{S},\mathbb{M})$ is identified with the subset of points where the marking by $(\mathbb{S},\mathbb{M})$ is compatible, after blowing down all boundary components of~$\mathbb{S}$, with the marking of the corresponding point in Teichm\"uller space.
+Since the covering space of Lemma~\ref{lem:coveropenset} has discrete fibers, this subset is open and hence a complex manifold.
 Thus we have proved the proposition under our assumption.
 The cases when $g=0$ and $d\leq2$ can be handled directly.
 In these cases, the moduli spaces $\mathscr{Q}(\mathbb{S},\mathbb{M})$ parametrize differentials on~$\mathbb{P}^1$ of the form $P(z)dz^{\otimes2}$ with $P(z)$ a Laurent polynomial.
-The assumption $|\mathbb{M}|\geq3$ implies that $P(z)$ is not constant, so the only possible automorphisms are maps rescaling the coordinate $z$ by roots of unity, and these are easily seen to act nontrivially on the markings.
-Hence $\mathscr{Q}(\mathbb{S},\mathbb{M})$ is a manifold in these cases as well. \end{proof}
+The assumption $|\mathbb{M}|\geq3$ implies that $P(z)$ is not constant, so the only possible automorphisms are maps rescaling the coordinate~$z$ by roots of unity, and these are easily seen to act nontrivially on the markings.
+Hence $\mathscr{Q}(\mathbb{S},\mathbb{M})$ is a manifold rather than an orbifold. \end{proof}

 Recall that $\mathscr{Q}^{\pm}(\mathbb{S},\mathbb{M})$ is defined as the branched cover of $\mathscr{Q}(\mathbb{S},\mathbb{M})$ obtained by choosing a signing for each differential with a pole of order two.
 There is an analogous branched cover